dendronhq/dendron-site/vault/dendron.release.changelog.new.md

 # --- updates

+@everyone
-highlights of 2020.10.12 updates () 🌱
+highlights of 2020.10.12 updates (0.12.7) 🌱

-(local) server side indexing is here! you can now enable dendron to index and process your notes independently from vscode. the dendron engine has been completely re-written to be leaner, meaner and faster in server mode. server mode is currently not enabled by default since we're not yet at 100% feature parity but you can enable it by updating the following setting
+(local) server side indexing is (finally) here! you can now enable dendron to index and process your notes independently from vscode. the dendron engine has been completely re-written to be leaner, meaner and faster in server mode. server mode is currently not enabled by default since we're not yet at 100% feature parity but you can enable it by updating the following setting

 ```json
 "dendron.useExperimentalLSPSupport": true